One of the advantages of studying Spanish in Barcelona is the opportunity to alternate the library with a field trip to the beach.

 The city is blessed with five kilometers of sandy coastline, which stretches from the glamorous shores of the enigmatic W hotel to the post-industrial Port Forúm area at the city limits.
 Whilst the ten beaches are punctuated by peers and ports, they are well-connected by paths, bike lanes, and public transport routes, and each has their own personality and advantages as a place to study Spanish outside of class.

-The beaches are mostly well-equipped with showers, lockers and even Wi-Fi at the majority of beaches, which are manned by lifeguards from mid-April to October.
-You’ll soon choose your own favorite when you arrive, but hopefully, this article will help you find the perfect spot to improve your Spanish skills as soon as possible.
+Most beaches are well-equipped with showers, lockers and even Wi-Fi, and are manned by lifeguards from mid-April to October.
+You’ll soon choose your own favorite once you arrive, but this article will give you suggestions to help you find the perfect spot to start studying Spanish in Barcelona and quickly improve your Spanish skills.

 Sant Sebastiá, Sant Miquel, la Barceloneta, and El Somorrostro

 Barcelona’s international visitors often make the southernmost beaches their first port of call, and there are plenty of reasons to make these three spots your place to study.
-Easily accessed by public transport, there are three landmarks to make meeting up with classmates unfamiliar with the city as easy as possible.
+Easily accessible by public transport, there are three landmarks to make meeting up with classmates as easy as possible: the W hotel, Torre Sant Sebastiá, and L’ Estel Ferit.
 The sail-shaped W hotel marks the end of the beach, whilst the Torre Sant Sebastiá links the beach to Monjüic via cable car.
 L’Estel Ferit is a sculpture more commonly known as Los Cubos, or The Cubes, for obvious reasons.

-The beaches are lively and frequented all-year round.
-There are opportunities to get involved in beach sports, and also some zones where nudism is allowed if you want to hit the books in the buff.
+These beaches are lively and frequented all-year round.
+There are numerous opportunities to get involved in beach sports, and also some zones where nudity is allowed if you want to hit the books in the buff.
 Barceloneta is home to the Biblioplatja, or Beach Library, where you can borrow books, magazines, and newspapers.
 If you want to escape from the city between classes to do some simple tasks, or fancy finding other foreigners to socialize with, this area is ideal.

 Nova Icària and Bogatell

-North of the Vila Olímpica built for the 1992 Olympic Games lie Nova Icària and Bogatell.
-These beaches generally attract an older crowd and are more likely to be frequented by locals than the southernmost shores.
+North of the Vila Olímpica built for the 1992 Olympic Games are Nova Icària and Bogatell.
+These beaches generally attract an older crowd and are more likely to be frequented by locals as compared to the southernmost shores.
 The locals refer to beach bars and restaurants as xiringuitos, and some of the best are located in this area.
 Bogatell is the favorite of the adjacent Poblenou neighborhood, and the surrounding parks are incredibly popular at the weekend with families who pitch up to enjoy a picnic in the shade.

 These beaches are quieter and so you can expect a little more peace, especially during the week.
 The xiringuitos are perfect for meeting up with other students from your class or to organize a language exchange.
 Sooner or later you should be aiming to immerse yourself in Spanish-speaking environments, and spending time amongst locals at these suburban beaches is your first step.